Jesús Galván

-Jesús Galván Carrillo (born 4 October 1974) is a Spanish retired footballer who played mainly as a right back, and the current manager of CD Mirandés.
+Jesús Galván Carrillo (born 4 October 1974) is a Spanish retired footballer who played mainly as a right back, and is the current manager of Recreativo de Huelva.

 Playing career

 Born in Seville, Andalusia, Galván made his professional – and La Liga – debut for local side Sevilla FC on 31 March 1996, in a game against Real Zaragoza.
 He appeared in 23 first-team matches during the 1996–97 season, but the club was relegated.

 After a quick spell with neighbours Córdoba CF in the third division, Galván moved up to the second level but stayed in his native region, signing with Recreativo de Huelva.
 He would experience his most steady period, however, at Villarreal CF, which he represented four years, scoring a career-best four goals in his first as the Valencian side returned to the top flight after only one year of absence.

 Released by Villarreal in the summer of 2003, Galván returned to division two with Deportivo Alavés.
 After a further two campaigns in that tier with his previous club, Recreativo, he closed out his career at nearly 34 in the lower leagues, with UE Lleida.